Nutlope/aiangels/README.md

 - [ ] Turn category buttons into Radio Buttons with tailwindUI to improve accessibility
 - [ ] Add cypress tests
 - [ ] General refactoring, split index page into multiple components
-- [ ] Ask Next team why the target in tsconfig is es5